1 Corinthians

 by Jay Smith

 • In chapters 5-11, Paul exposes all of the immorality that was occurring in the church at Corinth.
-These include Sexual immorality, issues of marriage, and lawsuits with other believers.
+These include sexual immorality, issues of marriage, and lawsuits with other believers.
 “Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God” (6:9).
+Paul warns believers to be careful how you live, "For you have been bought with a price" (vs 20),

 • In chapters 12-14, he clears up some of the confusion about practices of worship.
 He corrects difficult doctrines that had caused divisions.
 Some of these differences were the role of women in worship, the use of spiritual gifts, and observing the Lord’s Supper.
 “For God is not a God of confusion but of peace, as in all the churches of the saints” (14:33).